-Summary: If you are planning to leave your child or children at home for an extended period of time, you should consider leaving a Power of Attorney, Permission Letter, and/or a Medical Consent Letter with the child’s caregiver.
+If you are planning to leave your child or children at home for an extended period of time, you should consider leaving certain caregiver documentation forms such as a Power of Attorney, Permission Letter, a Medical Consent Letter, and a Standby Guardian Designation with the child’s caregiver.

 With the kids out of school and summer right around the corner, many families are planning or preparing for their vacations.
-For the parents who will be taking a kids-free vacation this year, there are a few documents you should consider leaving with child’s caregiver.
+For the parents who will be taking a kids-free vacation this year, there are a few caregiver documentation forms you should consider leaving with child’s caregiver.